-Day 12: Luang Prabang
+Day 18: Luang Prabang

 This morning, visit the National Museum.
-Drive 1 hour to Kuang Si Waterfall, sightseeing at the waterfall will involve around 1 hour of light walking and on the way up to the waterfall you follow a bush walking track which has a slight upward gradient.
+Drive 1 hour to Kuang Si Waterfall.
+Sightseeing at the waterfall will involve around 1 hour of light walking and on the way up to the waterfall you follow a bush walking track which has a slight upward gradient.
 It is possible to take a swim in the river near the falls and if you wish to do this, please remember to bring along your swimsuit and a towel.
 Changing rooms are available on site.
-Return to Luang Prabang stopping at Ban Na Ouane village and Ock Pop Tok Weaving Centre before a local Baci Ceremony.
+Return to Luang Prabang stopping at Ban Na Ouane village and Ock Pop Tok Weaving Centre.